 The recommendation engine considers the active students in conjunction with the XML recommendation file to provide personalized recommendations.
 First, if there are clusters in the XML recommendation file, then the engine has to classify the current student to determine the most likely cluster.
 We have to communicate with the AHA! engine to obtain the current student Profile (to know the current number of pages visited and average knowledge of the student).
 Then, we use the centroid minimum distance method [16] for assigning the student to the cluster whose centroid is closest to that student (XML cluster file).
 Finally, we make the recommendation according to the rules in the cluster.
-So, only the rules of the current web page (concept) in order to obtain the current list of recommended links.
+So, only the rules of the corresponding cluster (or all the rules if there aren't clusters) are used to match the current web page (concept) in order to obtain the current list of recommended links.